 Of course, they might be German, in which case we should’ve had them move in weeks ago so they could help us figure out the mysterious world of German Curtain Terminology!

-For those who are possibly trying to figure out their own window- covering dilemma in Germany, this little list of curtain terminology might help.
+For those who are possibly trying to figure out their own window- covering dilemma, this little list of German curtain terminology might help.
 Good luck!

 - Plissees – Pleated blinds that attach to the edges of the window, require either drilling or ohne bohren (no drilling) assembly, and typically open from the top and bottom, though some only open from one side.
 We bought some of these and love them!

 - Rollos – This cute little word just means blinds, but it could be anything from a basic piece of material you roll down like a projector screen to vertical or horizontal blinds that have alternating opaque and translucent panels that you line up to “close” them.

 - Raffrollos – Known as Roman shades, these corded blinds open vertically and lay flat when open.
 They’re very common in Germany, often with two vertical ribbons on each side that extend through the blinds and can be tied open at any height.

 - Jalousien – The equivalent of Venetian blinds, these have to be the most common type of window covering that comes standard in apartments in the US.
 They’re also available ohne bohren.

 - Gardinen – Though a basic word for curtain, I’ve mostly seen this term associated with thin, flowy, often transparent curtains.